Sidz204/carnd-term1-project1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template
+## Overview

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.
+Human eyes help them to detect the lane lines and consequently help them to steer the vehicle.
+Similary, cameras and sensors act as eyes for a vehicle to drive autonomously.
+The first step in developing a autonomous driving car would be to detect lane lines automatically in images and videos using an algorithm which is implemented using python and openCV.Techniques of Canny edge detection and hough transform are used to detect lane lines on the road.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+### Goals/Steps
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]:

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+#### 1. Process(Pipeline) :

-My pipeline consisted of 5 steps.
+My pipeline consisted of 6 steps as follows:
+1. Converting to grayscale and Gaussian smoothing : First, I considered one image and converted it to grayscale, then I applied Gaussian blur to it for suppressing noise and spurious gradients.

+2. Applying Canny Edge detection:

+3. Selecting Region of Interest:

+4. Detecting straight lane lines using Hough Transform:

+5. Modifying draw_lines() function:

+6. Drawing lanes over videos and adjusting parameters :

 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...